 People are obsessed with duck poop.
 Well, okay, maybe more in my world than yours.
-But believe me in the pet duck world it is constantly, and I mean constantly, discussed.
+But believe me in the pet duck world it is constantly, and I mean constantly, discussed, asked about, mentioned, questioned… You get the idea.
 But, and here’s the thing, more by others than duck owners.

 I follow a lot of duck owners/parents/pet perspective instagram accounts.
-And if their ducks live inside, are seen inside, seen sitting on someone, sitting on a sofa or chair (even outside garden furniture), running on a patio…. you get the idea, there is always (always!) a question about duck poop. (ie. ‘Don’t they….?’
+And if their ducks live inside, are seen inside, seen sitting on someone, sitting on a sofa or chair (even outside garden furniture), running on a patio…. there is always (always!) a question about duck poop. (ie. ‘Don’t they….?’
 Answer: ‘Do bears…?’)

 The main worry for non-duck (or maybe new to duck) owners is this fear that my duck is going to sh*t.
 Somewhere.
 Merde.
 Now if it is a new or potential duck owner, I get it.
 You want to know what to expect.

 Expect lots of poop.
 They have no ability to control their ‘movements’ so go when the need arises.
 You can’t train them.
-What you can do is diaper them, which involves a harness and a period pad.
-And changing.
-You can also put down towels or incontinence pads everywhere they like to be.
-And, you can watch what they eat.
+So that leaves 3 options.
+A. You can diaper them, which involves a harness and a period pad.
+And changing it a lot.
+B. You can also put down towels or incontinence pads everywhere they like to be.
+C. Have tissues, maybe a spray bottle, sometimes a mop and bucket to hand and be ready to clean up after them.
+Often.

 Uh, oh.
-And while I am typing this I have just heard Maggie fly up onto the dining table in the kitchen.
-I have deliberately moved the cat and dog crunchies up on to the table, away from Maggie.
-She is addicted to cat crunchies.
-But duck poop after cat crunchies is not a pleasant thing.
+And while I am typing this I have just heard George hop/fly up onto the dog feeding shelf.
+I have deliberately moved the dog crunchies up away from him.
+He is addicted to crunchies.
+But duck poop after crunchies is not a pleasant thing.
 If duck poop ever is that is.
 Back in a minute…

 Now, there is poop, and there is poop.
 What they eat certainly affects this.
-I won’t go into graphic detail.
 You simply have to look at your own diet and poop and you’ll get the idea.
 Or better yet, if you have/had a baby, remember when they moved from milk to solids and you were changing diapers?
 Yup, what anyone eats makes a difference, and that includes ducks.

 When I get asked ‘don’t I mind cleaning up duck poop’?
 Well, duh, yes of course I do.
 But it is like this, again the baby analogy, if you have/had a baby you have to take care of it, this means changing it’s diaper.
 Of course, you don’t enjoy doing it.
 Maybe even dread doing it, but you do it.
 It’s part of the deal of parenting.
 Same goes for ducks (and other animals).
 And like baby diapers you sort of gain an immunity to the whole poop thing.
 That is why you may find or feel that house duck owners are sometimes a little blasé about duck poop in their responses.